jtrussell/angular-shorty/README.md

 //   event: 'event_goToInbox',  // The event to be broadcasted
 //   group: 'Navigation',       // The shortcut group
 //   desc: 'Go to your inbox',  // The shortcut description
-//   global: false              // Whether or not this is a global shortcut
+//   global: false,             // Whether or not this is a global shortcut
+//   keyboardEvent: false       // User specified keyboard event (see e.g. onKeyUp) if any, false otherwise
 // },{
 //   combo: 'g g',
 //   event: 'event_goToTop',
 //   group: 'Navigation',
 //   desc: 'Scroll to the top of the page',
-//   global: false
+//   global: false,
+//   keyboardEvent: 'keypress'
 // }]
 ```